 The Company uses historical trends and performs specific account assessments when determining the expected credit losses.
-These accounting estimates are in respect to the amounts receivable line item in the Company's consolidated balance sheet.
-At December 31, 2021, amounts receivables represented 12% of total assets.
+These accounting estimates are in respect to the amounts receivable line item in the Company's consolidated statements of financial position.
+At December 31, 2022, amounts receivable represented 20% of total assets.

 The estimate of the Company's expected credit losses could change from period to period due to the allowance being a function of the balance and composition of trade receivables.
-At December 31, 2021, the expected credit losses of trade receivables were \$Nil due to no receivables were aged over 61 days past due.
+At December 31, 2022, the expected credit losses of trade receivables were \$Nil due to only \$6 thousand in receivables were aged over 61 days past due.